sidemail/sidemail-sdk-php/README.md

 ## Usage

-First, the package needs to be configured with your project's API key, which you can find in the Sidemail Dashboard after you signed up.
+The package needs to be configured with your project's API key, which you can find in the Sidemail Dashboard.
+Here is how to send your first email:

-Initiate the SDK:

 ```php
 <?php